Peter Hessler: Career

 Hessler left China in 2007 and settled in Ridgway, Colorado, where he continued to publish articles in The New Yorker on topics including the Peace Corps in Nepal and small towns in Colorado.

 In October 2011, Hessler and his family moved to Cairo, where he covered the Middle East for The New Yorker.
 In an interview upon being named a MacArthur Fellow in September 2011, he expressed his intention to spend much of the next year learning Arabic.
 He said he envisioned spending five or six years in the Middle East.
 While living there, he and his wife both learned Egyptian Arabic.
 In 2019, he published The Buried: An Archaeology of the Egyptian Revolution, a book detailing his experiences of Egypt during the Arab Spring.

 In August 2019, Hessler and his family moved to Chengdu in southwest China.
 He taught nonfiction writing at Sichuan University - Pittsburgh Institute.
 During his time in Chengdu, Hessler wrote several pieces for The New Yorker about how China handled the COVID-19 pandemic.
 Because Sichuan University-Pittsburgh Institute declined to renew his teaching contract, after some of his students reported Hessler's class, he and his family moved back to Colorado at the end of the first semester of 2021.

-Since 2024, Hessler has coached track at a middle school in Ridgway, Colorado.
+Since 2024, Hessler has coached track at a high school in Ridgway, Colorado.